On this page

 While the significant majority of relevant schemes have provided us with their market value of scheme assets, it's not completed by every scheme.
 Within the data files we've shown data for the amount of assets which have been reported to us, as well as the amount of memberships in schemes which have reported an asset figure.

-In order to estimate the total amount of assets within these schemes - included in the press release and summary charts - we've calculated average assets per member for each scheme size and status banding (where size is based on the number of members) for those schemes who have supplied the information.
+In order to estimate the total amount of assets within these schemes - included in the summary charts - we've calculated average assets per member for each scheme size and status banding (where size is based on the number of members) for those schemes who have supplied the information.
 We then apply the average to the total number of members in each segment, to extrapolate an estimate for the total amount of assets in DC trust schemes with 12 or more members.

 Annual contributions (by employer and employee)